TPicc27/UofLBaseball-Club-/readme.md

 Viewing:
 ----------
-You can open index.html file in your browser.
+Double click to open index.html file in your browser.
 As well as the schedule.html, roster.html, stats.html, and contact.html.
 Once a html file is open you can easily maneuver through the site by clicking on one of the menu options.